how to write a killer resume, cover letter, and personal statement

 1st paragraph: How did you find out about the job?
 What connects you to the company?
 “Name drop” in this paragraph.
 Do you have any mentors that work there?
 Did a current employee suggest the job to you?
 What position are you applying for?

 1st Paragraph Activity

 2nd and 3rd paragraphs: Why are you interested in their company?
 How will you add value to the company?
 What is unique about you?
 Highlight the awesome items that are in your resume.
 Mention education and experience.
-Don’t focus on why the company is good for you but how you are good for the company.
+You can mention why the company is good for you, but focus mostly on how you are good for the company.
 Show them how much you want to work for them.
 If you need to explain why you may have sub-par grades or experience, this is the place to do so.
 Make sure that you own your flaws, but use them to show your character.
 If something made your grades fall a bit short, show what you learned from the experience.

 2nd and 3rd Paragraph Activity

 Answer the above questions in paragraph form.
 Make sure you are keeping your audience in mind.
-Also, it wouldn't hurt to use the PAR method, as explained earlier.
-The text entry box will go here.
+Also, it wouldn't hurt to use the PAR method (problem, action, result).

 Last paragraph: Ask for an interview or say how you are looking forward to connecting with them soon.
 Thank them for their time.
 Be kind and considerate.

 Closing and signature: If the company you are applying to is super old school and they want your application materials in hard copy, don’t forget to sign it.